5G-ERA/middleware/docs/Administrator/TLS_Configuration/TLS_Configuration.md

 ```

 ### 4. Installing Nginx Ingress Controller:
-To apply the modifications that were configured in section 3 above, when installing the nginx controller, specify the `-f values.yaml` in the installation command.
+To apply the configuration that was modified in the previous step, when installing the nginx controller, specify the `-f values.yaml` in the installation command:

 ```
 helm install ingress-nginx ingress-nginx/ingress-nginx --namespace ingress --create-namespace --set controller.ingressClassResource.name=nginx -f values.yaml